Skip to main content

 DuckDB in cluster environment

-The DuckDB doesn't support the write operations to the same database file from different processes at the same time.
-So, if you are using DuckDB in the cluster environment, you should set the data source read-only to true, because the DuckDB database file can be accessed by multiple users and it does not support writes to the same file from different process at the same time.
+DuckDB does not support write operations to the same database file from different processes at the same time.
+So, if you are using DuckDB in a cluster environment, you should set the data source read_only to true, because the DuckDB database file can be accessed by multiple users, but it does not support writes to the same file from different processes simultaneously.

 DuckDB on object storage

-The database files that are stored in the object storage should be accessible only in the read-only mode.
+Database files that are stored in object storage should be accessible only in read-only mode.

 DuckDB views

-Currently, the DuckDB doesn't support materialized views, and querying across views can have side effects during the query optimization.
-So, it is recommended to use the DuckDB views only with relations that are not inside in the view base query.
+Currently, DuckDB does not support materialized views, and querying across views can have side effects during query optimization.
+Therefore, it is recommended to use DuckDB views only with relations that are not included in the base query of the view.

 Self-defined data source